tlamadon/blm-replicate/README.txt

 “IFAU-2015-65 (“dnr65/2015”).
 See at the end of this page for more info.

-If you have any question or comment, please contact us or use directly use the issue page on the github repository.
+If you have any question or comment, please contact us or use directly the issue page on the github repository.

 How do I run this?